Key Takeaways

 Let your teen know you want to talk and ask when would be a good time for them.
 This small gesture of respect acknowledges their autonomy and signals that this will be a dialogue, not a lecture.
 If they resist or say they’re not ready, don’t force it, but do make clear that you care about them and will be there when they’re ready to talk.

-Tip 2: Lead with Empathy, Not Judgment
+Tip 2: Lead with Empathy

 When you begin the conversation, leave pressure and expectations at the door.
 Teens with eating disorders often already carry tremendous shame and self-criticism.
-Adding parental disappointment or frustration to the mix can cause them to shut down completely.
+Adding parental disappointment or judgment to the mix can cause them to shut down completely.

 Start by expressing your love and concern without accusations.
 Use “I” statements that focus on your observations and feelings rather than labeling their behavior.
 For example, saying “I’ve noticed you seem stressed around mealtimes, and I’m worried about you” lands very differently than “You’re not eating enough, and it needs to stop.”